TBTerra/spawnTracker/README.md

 config.json is compatible with spawnScanner, the work section is used to confine newly found spawns to within the search boundaries. if no work section is present then no boundaries are set

 ###installation

--use python 2.7
+- use python 2.7
--pip install -r requirements.txt
+- pip install -r requirements.txt
--fill out config.json
+- fill out config.json
--have a spawns.json from spawnScan
+- have a spawns.json from spawnScan
--run
+- run track.py

 ###Things to do
 - add some way of analysing and visualising the found data